medined/perl-5-by-example/perl_5_by_example/regular-expressions.md

       components and match each boundary.
 If all else fails, you can always ask for help on the <TT>comp.lang.perl.misc</TT> newsgroup.</TD></TR></TBODY></TABLE></B>

-<H2><A name="Pattern Examples">Pattern Examples</A></H2>In order to demonstrate
+## Pattern Examples

-many different patterns, I will depart from the standard example format in this section.
+In order to demonstrate many different patterns, I will depart from the standard example format in this section.
 Instead, I will explain a matching situation in italicized text and then a possible resolution will immediately follow.
 After the resolution, I'll add some comments to explain how the match is done.
 In all of these examples,